 I'm a writer/storyteller/director/creativity & lifestory coach with a black belt in ITF Taekwon-do.
 I read voraciously and I write like my fingers are on fire.

-I'm the founder and Co-Chair of the Association for the Arts in Mount Pearl and I'm the current president of the St. John's Storytelling Festival.
+I'm the founder and Co-Chair of the Association for the Arts in Mount Pearl and I'm a former president of the St. John's Storytelling Festival.

 I bake a mean chocolate chip cookie.

 This isn’t the first time I have expressed this wish and it’s not the first time I have tried to work on them.

 I have made all kinds of attempts to improve my push-ups through weekly challenges, monthly challenges, and modifications but they have never stuck.

 At some point in each attempt I have either ended up with a pain in my upper back and given up or I reached the end of the challenge and been stronger but not really any better at the exercise itself.

 I can struggle through them now.
 My form isn’t great and I do wonky things with my arms/shoulders and, generally, I end up with a pain behind my right shoulder blade after I have done a few.